-June 15th - Alberta Lake Management Society Scholarship - \$2,000 - Enrolled in a graduate or undergraduate program in September at a Canadian university or college.
-Must be studying aquatic sciences or a related discipline.
+June 15th - Alberta Lake Management Society Scholarship - \$2,000 - Enrolled in a graduate or undergraduate program studying aquatic sciences or a related discipline.

 June 15th - CESG Foundation University Entrance Scholarship - \$500 - EITHER be a graduating high-school student who will be entering a Canadian university into a science-based program OR be a graduating high-school student who will be entering into any Canadian university program and is a dependent of a Canadian Society of Exploration Geophysicists (CESG) member.